Cooperation-org/LinkedClaims/VISION.md

 ---

 *This vision applies across all repos in the ecosystem.
-Each repo may add specifics but should link back here to the master for this first part: [https://github.com/Cooperation-org/LinkedClaims/blob/main/VISION.md](https://github.com/Cooperation-org/LinkedClaims/blob/main/VISION.md).*
+Each repo may COPY this top part and then ADD specifics below.
+Keep this link and any edits above this line should be made first here: [https://github.com/Cooperation-org/LinkedClaims/blob/main/VISION.md](https://github.com/Cooperation-org/LinkedClaims/blob/main/VISION.md).*